An Empirical Study of Compound PCFGs: Results and discussion

 \subsection{Data efficiency and length generalization}

 A crucial aspect of human languages is their compositionality.
 Humans can derive grammar rules from a few sentences and combine the rules to generate new sentences compositionally.
-As C-PCFGs are backed by context-free grammar, we hypothesize that C-PCFGs are data-efficient and have a good generalizability to unseen sentences and constituents.
+As C-PCFGs are backed by context-free grammar, we hypothesize that C-PCFGs are data-efficient and have good generalizability to unseen sentence/constituent lengths.
+To verify our hypothesis, we design a length-generalization test.
+We train C-PCFGs using training sentences of length equal to or below a chosen sentence length.
+In our experiments, we choose five sentence lengths (i.e., 10, 20, 30, 40, and 50) and indicate the resulting models by prefixes L10, L20, L30, L40, and L50, respectively (see the last rows of Table~\ref{tab:test_wsj}-\ref{tab:test_enweb}).

-We design a length-generalization test to verify our hypothesis.
-Specifically, we train C-PCFGs using training sentences of length equal to or below a chosen sentence length.
-We choose five sentence lengths, 10, 20, 30, 40 and 50, indicated by L10, L20, L30, L40 and L50, respectively (see the third row of Table~\ref{tab:test_wsj})).
-Figure~\ref{fig:efficiency-final} illustrates sentence-level F1 numbers on the test data of WSJ.
-Overall, training C-PCFGs on more / longer sentences results in higher F1 numbers.
-But using training sentences longer than 40 tokens only trivially improves the performance (+0.2\% F1).
-Given that 97\% test sentences are shorter than 40 tokens, we conjecture that training sentences shorter than 40 tokens can adequately cover lexical / structural characteristics in the test data.
-On the other hand, longer sentences have a larger tree space and probably make it harder for the model to learn.
-Notably, discarding training sentences longer than 30 tokens only decreases the model performance by 1.2\% F1, suggesting that C-PCFGs are data-efficient.
+\paragraph{Training on more and longer sentences is always helpful.} We test all the learned models on the corresponding full test sets.
+In Figure~\ref{fig:efficiency-final}, we illustrate their sentence-level F1 numbers.
+Overall, training C-PCFGs on more and longer sentences results in higher F1 numbers.
+But using training sentences longer than 40 tokens only results in very small improvements (i.e., +0.2\%, +0.3\%, and +1.1\% F1 on WSJ, Brown, and Enweb, respectively).
+Given that more than 96\% of all the test sentences are shorter than 41 tokens, we conjecture that training sentences shorter than 41 tokens have adequately covered the syntactic phenomena in the test data.
+On the other hand, longer sentences have a larger tree space and probably make it harder for C-PCFGs to disambiguate parse trees.

+\paragraph{C-PCFGs are data-efficient.} On all three English treebanks, we find that discarding training sentences longer than 30 tokens only decreases the model performance by less than 2\% S-F1, which suggests that C-PCFGs are data-efficient.
+Surprisingly, training C-PCFGs only on sentences shorter than 11 tokens already gives rise to good parsing performance, e.g., L10C-PCFGs achieve 48.2\% S-F1 on WSJ and 42.8\% S-F1 on Brown.